StackOneHQ/mcp-connectors/apps/mcp-test/README.md

 ### Test Process

-For each discovered tool, the agent:
+For each discovered tool, the tool:

 - Generates realistic input data using AI
 - Calls the tool with the generated data
 - Validates the response